-STATEMENT FROM THE LORD MAYOR
+STATEMENT FROM THE GENERAL MANAGER

-I am pleased to introduce to you Wollongong City Council's Code of Conduct for Councillors.
-The elected representatives of your Council are strongly committed to driving a high performing organisation underpinned by robust governance practices and ethics principles.
-The attitudes, values, beliefs, and behaviours of the elected representatives plays a critical role in establishing good governance practices throughout the Council at all levels.
-We are continually focused on proactively driving the highest ethical standards in our conduct and interactions and have zero-tolerance for fraud and corruption in decision making processes or the delivery of all our policies, processes, and projects throughout all levels of our organisation.
+I am pleased to introduce to you the Wollongong City Council Code of Conduct.
+The Executive and Senior Leadership Team of Council are strongly committed to driving a high performing organisation underpinned by robust governance practices and ethics principles.
+The attitudes, values, beliefs, and behaviours of our leaders and staff must support good governance.
+Our staff values are included in this Code and demonstrate our collective commitment to achieving the very best outcomes for our community.
+We are continually focused on proactively driving the highest ethical standards in our conduct and interactions and have zero-tolerance for fraud and corruption in the delivery of all our policies, processes, and projects throughout all levels of our organisation.